bigfanjs/modal-docs/docs/styling.md

 pointer-events: auto;
 ```

-You won't be able to override these styles using both `CSS-in-JS` and `vanilla CSS` unless you are using the `!important` flag.
+You won't be able to override these styles using both `CSS-in-JS` and `vanilla CSS` unless you are using the `!important` flag or **overriding them using inline styles**.

 :::